 Again, just because the majority of these people would wait over three months, doesn't mean you have to!
 You reserve the right to say "I love you" whenever you so please.

 All right, now, let's talk about some other relationship milestones.
 Like that moment when you swap "Netflix and chill" for literally just watching Netflix on the couch with your bae.
-No sexy time involved.
 A pretty significant 40% of 18- to 25-year-olds say this happened in the first one to three months of their relationships.
 The significance of that percentage is highlighted when compared to only 22% of 33- to 40-year-olds who said the same.

-If you're comfortable enough to mutually opt for TV over sex, I would assume that you're also comfortable enough to wear sweats around each other, but... that's not the case.
+If you're comfortable enough to mutually opt for TV over getting physical together, I would assume that you're also comfortable enough to wear sweats around each other, but... that's not the case.
 Actually, over one-third of women in the study said they would wait an entire year before they would "start dressing down in front of their partner."
 So, it looks like they're marathoning Stranger Things in whatever they deem a cute outfit.
 Alternatively, 53% of men are good to dress down somewhere between six months and 1 year together.

 Now, let's talk about exes for a second — as in, when is it cool to start talking about them with a new partner?
 Well, when it comes to how many "past lovers" you've had, 20% of respondents agreed that the right time to bring that up is... well, never.
 That being said, dudes tend to be more down to talk about this.
 36% of them said they shared their numbers with partners within one to three months.
 The same cannot be said for women, as only 24% of them would do the same.